 Academics and activities go hand in hand at Lewis & Clark as part of a balanced‚ interesting‚ and rewarding college experience.
 A variety of College offices and student groups offer a range of opportunities to enhance personal development and leadership for all students at Lewis & Clark.
 The College offers nearly 70 different student clubs, teams, and other organizations.

 The commitment of students to the public interest has long played a central role in the law school’s public interest offerings.
 The pro bono program, summer stipends, LRAP, and the certificate were all started or proposed by student-run organizations.
 We invite you to explore them all.
+Those with a particular interest in working in the public interest sector, or doing pro bono work, should consider participating in one or more of the following groups:

 Lewis & Clark is accredited by the Northwest Commission on Colleges and Universities (NWCCU).
 Lewis & Clark is a member of the American Council on Education, the Association of American Colleges, the College Entrance Examination Board, and the Northwest Association of Private Colleges and Universities.